-A previously healthy 37-year-old male with multiple risk factors (arterial hypertension, smoking, new-onset diabetes mellitus) for coronary artery disease (CAD) was admitted to hospital due to atypical chest pain associated with STE in the inferolateral ECG leads.
-A sharp, piercing chest pain that partially improves with movement, started 5 hours before admission.
+A 37-year-old, previously healthy male with multiple risk factors (arterial hypertension, smoking, new-onset diabetes mellitus) for coronary artery disease (CAD) was admitted to hospital due to atypical chest pain associated with STE in the inferolateral ECG leads.
+A sharp piercing chest pain that partially improves with movement started 5 hours before admission.
 A week before admission, the patient was treated for an upper respiratory tract infection and also was exposed to severe mental stress.
 At the time of hospital admission, the patient was afebrile and his physical examination was unremarkable.
 The initial ECG showed the accelerated junctional rhythm with STE in the leads I, II, aVL, aVF, V3-V6 (Figure 1A).
-Transthoracic echocardiography (TTE) revealed inferoposterolateral wall hypokinesia with LV ejection fraction (LVEF) of 50% (Video 1).
-A mild elevation of cardiac troponin I of 0.08 ng/mL (normal range < 0.04 ng/mL) was also noted.
-The invasive coronary angiography was considered to rule out CAD, but the patient did not consent to any invasive procedures.
-Despite the treatment with aspirin, benzodiazepines, and morphine, the patient remained anxious and on hospital day two complained of recurring severe, sharp, nonradiating chest pain and dyspnea accompanied by S3 gallop.
+Transthoracic echocardiography (TTE) revealed inferposterolateral wall hypokinesia with LV ejection fraction (LVEF) of 50% (Video 1).
+A mild elevation of cardiac troponin I of 0.08 ng/mL [normal range <0.04 ng/mL] was also noted.
+The invasive coronary angiography to rule out CAD was considered, but the patient did not consent to any invasive procedure.
+Despite the treatment with aspirin, benzodiazepines, and morphine, the patient remained anxious and on hospital day 2 complained of recurring severe, sharp, non-radiating chest pain and dyspnea accompanied by S3 gallop.
 There were no significant changes in blood pressure and heart rate.
-The troponin I levels rose to 16.6 ng/ml with C-reactive protein (CRP) levels of 76.2 ng/ml (normal range < 5.0 ng/ml) (Figure 2); leukocytes were in the normal range and blood and urine cultures were

-Figure 1.
-(A) Electrocardiogram at hospital admission showing an accelerated junctional rhythm with ST-segment elevation in the leads I, II, aVL, aVF, V3-V6; (B) electrocardiogram during chest pain (day two) showing ST-segment elevation and negative T-waves in the leads I, II, aVL, aVF, V3-V6; (C) normal 12-lead electrocardiogram recorded after full recovery
+The troponin I levels rose to 16.6 ng/ml with C-reactive protein (CRP) levels of 76.2 ng/ml (normal range < 5.0 ng/ml) (Figure 2); leukocytes were in the normal range and blood and urine cultures were negative.
+Beta-blocker, low molecular weight heparin and angiotensin-converting enzyme inhibitor were added to the therapy.
+The ECG revealed negative T-waves in the leads I, II, aVL, aVF, V3-V6 (Figure 1B) while a repeated TTE showed a worsening of LV function (LVEF drop to 30%) due to global LV hypokinesia with intracavitary spontaneous echo contrast (SEC) (Figure 3A, Video 2).
+Two-dimensional speckle-tracking strain analysis showed the global longitudinal peak systolic strain (PSS) of -11.1%.
+As the patient was extremely anxious and unwilling to undergo invasive coronary angiography, multi-slice computed tomography (MSCT) coronary angiography was performed the same day and revealed normal coronary angiogram (Figure 4).
+Four days later, a repeated TTE study demonstrated a complete recovery of LV systolic function and disappearance of intracavitary SEC accompanied by the improvement of segmental and global longitudinal PSS (Figure 3B, Video 3).
+Troponin I decreased in parallel with CRP and returned to near normal values 5 days following admission.
+Due to rapid and complete recovery of LV function, myocardial biopsy was not considered and the patient was discharged 2 days later.
+Cardiac magnetic resonance imaging (MRI) was not available during the acute phase of the disease; gadollinium-enhanced cardiac MRI was performed 9 months later and was unremarkable (Figure 5).
+The ECG returned to normal during an uneventful 1-year follow-up (Figure 1C).